 With the university returning to on campus learning, we continue to offer virtual services for students who can be physically located in Washington, DC at the time of their appointment.
 Limited in-person services are available.
 For up-to-date information and details about services and support, please view our Frequently Asked Questions (FAQs).

 It is your responsibility to cover the costs for your private care, but most insurance plans have some form of benefit for inpatient, outpatient, or assessment services.
 Sometimes you pay nothing for your care, sometimes you pay part of the cost and your insurance company pays the rest.
-Sometimes your insurance company will pay different benefits if you see a "preferred" provider than if you see a provider who is not on their preferred list.
+Sometimes your insurance company will pay different benefits if you see an "in-network" provider than if you see a provider who is "out-of-network".
 Every plan is different, and it is up to you to determine what your coverage is.
 It is your responsibility to obtain the information you need and make decisions about your own insurance and finances.

 Who is my insurance company?

-If you have chosen to participate in the AU Student Health Insurance Plan, you are insured by UnitedHealthCare.
-All claims are managed and administered by UnitedHealthCare Claims Administrators.
+If you have chosen to participate in the AU Student Health Insurance Plan, you are insured by CareFirst.

 Who is considered an in-network provider?

-To learn more about your insurance plan and who is covered by this plan, please visit: http://www.american.edu/ocl/healthcenter/About-Student-Health-Insurance-Plan.cfm
+To learn more about your insurance plan and who is covered by this plan, please read about the student health insurance plan.

 Will I have to pay a deductible?